Zolmex/redis-backup/README.md

   "RedisFolder": ""
 }
 ```
-* TimeLimit: Time interval for a backup to be made.
+* TimeLimit: Time interval (in minutes) for a backup to be made.
 * DestFolder: Name of the folder containing the backups made.
 * RedisFolder: Folder containing the redis server.